-The Black Fives Foundation works to research, preserve, exhibit, and promote the pre-1950 history of African Americans in basketball to engage, teach, and inspire youth and others while honoring its pioneers and their descendants.
+The Black Fives Foundation works to research, preserve, showcase, and teach the pre-1950 history of African Americans in basketball while honoring its pioneers and their descendants.

 We work with the pre-1950 history of African American basketball teams (the “Black Fives Era”) in order to: